This article explains how to invest in Nigerian Treasury Bills

 What is a True Yield?

 True Yield is your actual Return on Investment.
 (ROI).
 Using the example above, the initial yield for the N100,000 is 10%.
 However, because they pay you interest upfront your true yield is actually the N10,000 in interest divided by the N90,000 actually deducted from your account.
-That is N10,000/N90,000 0r 11.11%.
-This is thus higher than the 10% coupon.
+That is N10,000/N90,000 or 11.11%.
+This is, thus, higher than the 10% coupon.
 The True Yield is completely earned when you hold to maturity.

 The CBN does not rollover your investment automatically.
 However, you can give your bank a mandate to rollover the principal on your treasury bill upon maturity.
 You can also get the benefit of compounding interest by asking your bank to reinvest the interest portion of your TB once it is paid.